 - Schedule quotes from the speakers.

 - Publish interesting visuals that illustrate the main topic of your talk.

 - Cross-post the same content on all your social media accounts.

 - Tag other industry experts in the field in related posts.

 - Share updates with people who already registered for the event.

-- Post special offers exclusively for your community familiar with your market.
+- Post special offers and converting LinkedIn ads exclusively for your community familiar with your market.